octobercms/docs/3.x/cms/ajax/turbo-router.md

 ### Detecting a Cached Page Load

 You can detect when the page contents are sourced from the cache with the `data-turbo-preview` attribute on the HTML element.
-Expressed in JavaScript as:
+Expressed in JavaScript as the following.

 ```js
 if (document.documentElement.hasAttribute('data-turbo-preview')) {